sguox002/leetcode/leetcode-all.md

 NP-hard: non-deterministic polynomial time hardness.

 some games especially zero-sum game
+<<-294	Flip Game II    		50.4%	Medium
+two players take turn to flip consecutive "++" into "--", the game ends when play cannot move. determine if the first player can win. backtrack+memoization。 record the win string using hashmap. if other party lose, we win.
+->>
+<<-293	Flip Game    		61.0%	Easy
+get all possible states after one valid move. simple change all ++.
+->>
+<<-292	Nim Game    		54.9%	Easy
+by turn you can take 1-3 stones from the heap.
+The one who removes the last wins. n=4, lose, 1-3 win, n>4 can reduce to n<=4 greedy.
+->>
 <<-464	Can I Win    		29.4%	Medium
 given 1 to MaxN and desiredTotal, cannot reuse the integers.
 Who first causes the total >=desiredTotal wins. check if the first winner wins. backtracking or dp. store bitmask for win or lose for the first player.